|Photos:||Recent | Best | Popular|

-Yosemite Valley Guidebooks that are currently available (and also a few essential ones that are no longer in print):
+Yosemite Valley Guidebooks that are currently available (and also a few notable ones that are no longer in print):

 Supertopo Bigwalls - $30

 64 of the finest Bigwalls in the Valley.
-Highly accurate and detailed route information.
-If you want to climb walls, this is what you want.
-It focuses mostly on El Cap, has several route on the Column, but just briefly covers some of the other formations.
-Now in it's 3rd edition, with an emphasis on bigwall free climbing.
+Highly accurate and detailed route information, a first ascent history for every climb, good logistic and "strategy" info on where to bivy, what to fix, ect...
+It focuses mostly on El Cap, has several route on the Column, but just briefly touches a few other formations.
+Now in it's 3rd edition, with updated "free" grades for most pitches.
 208 Pages.
 Full color.